Seller Application: Nichols Community Yard Sale

 You can also contact our lab assistants directly if you need to speak to a particular instructor:

-• If you are interested in scheduling certification training, please include the equipment you are interested in along with your preferred day(s) of the week or time of day.
-Sylvia or Gabe will respond to set up an appointment as soon as their schedules allow.
+• If you are interested in reserving equipment, please include the type of project you’re planning along with your preferred day(s) of the week and time of day.
+Mat or Gabe will respond to set up an appointment as soon as their schedules allow.

 • Drop files here or